adinhodovic/terraform-cloudflare-maintenance/README.md

 | whitelist_ips   | The IPS that are whitelisted to bypass the maintenance page.      | False    | List separated by commas e.g "1.1.1.1,2.2.2.2" | "placeholder"                    |
 | logo_url        | The logo to be displayed.                                         | True     | String                                         | -                                |
 | favicon_url     | The favicon to be displayed.                                      | False    | String                                         | A maintenance icon from the web. |

+Ensure that the Google Font is identical in casing e.g "PT Sans" can't be "Pt Sans" otherwise it'll fail to fetch the font.

 Example can be found in examples/root-example.